-Distribution.
-The density of golden redfish (S. marinus), as determined from research vessel catches, is highest in depths less than 400 m, whereas the density of beaked redfishes (S. mentella and S. fasciatus) is low in depths less than 300 m but high in depths greater than 300 m (Chekhova and Konstantinov, MS 1979; Ni and McKone, 1983).
-From an analysis of meristic characters of the beaked redfishes, Ni (1982) concluded that S. fasciatus occurs in relatively shallow water

-(<360 m) whereas S. mentella occurs from 200 m to the limit of the surveys (750 m).
+The density of golden redfish (S. marinus), as determined from research vessel catches, is highest in depths less than 400 m, whereas the density of beaked redfishes (S. mentella plus S. fasciatus) is low in depths less than 300 m but high in depths greater than 300 m (Chekhova and Konstantinov, MS 1979; Ni and McKone, 1983).
+From an analysis of meristic characters of the beaked redfishes, Ni (1982) concluded that S. fasciatus occurs in relatively shallow water (<360 m) whereas S. mentella occurs from 200 m to the limit of the surveys (750 m).

-Penney et al. (MS 1984) used morphology of gasbladder musculature to identify redfish from catches in 14 bottom-trawl tows on line transects in March 1983.
+Penney et al., (MS 1984) used morphology of gas bladder musculature to identify redfish caught in 14 tows on line transects occupied during March 1983.
 They concluded that "S. marinus comprised the bulk of the redfish population down to 258 meters, S. fasciatus predominated from there to 369 meters, and S. mentella was the main constituent in deeper water".
-The species proportions in five depth zones were applied to the catch-per-depth-zone from a stratified-random survey in February 1983, yielding the following percentages for Flemish Cap as a whole: S. mentella (57%), S. fasciatus (32%), S. marinus (11%).
+The species proportions in five depth zones were applied to the catch per depth zone from a stratified-random survey in February 1983, yielding the following proportions for Flemish Cap as a whole: S. mentella (57%), S. fasciatus (32%), S. marinus (11%).
 The estimates may be suspect because of the small number of tows in the March survey.

-Chekhova and Konstantinov (1978) reported that a high proportion of the commercial catch of redfish on Flemish Cap has been caught with midwater trawl, indicating that a part of the redfish population is mainly pelagic.
-These authors found differences in biological characteristics of beaked redfish in midwater trawl and bottom-trawl catches, particularly in spring (March-June) during the period of larval extrusion and in autumn (October-November) when mating occurs.
+A high proportion of the commercial catch of redfish on Flemish Cap is caught with midwater trawl (Chekhova and Konstantinov, 1978) indicating that much of the redfish are pelagic.
+Chekhova and Konstantinov (1978) found differences in biological characteristics between beaked redfish caught with midwater trawl and individuals caught with bottom trawl, particularly in spring (March-June) during the period of larval extrusion and in autumn (October-November) when mating occurs.
 They concluded "that a single population of beaked redfish inhabits the Flemish Cap area, differing components of which are exploited by bottom and midwater trawls at various times of the year".

-Growth rate.
-Beaked redfish on Flemish Cap attain a length of about 21 cm by age 6 and 30 cm by age 12, and they grow very slowly thereafter to a maximum of about 40 cm (Sandeman, 1969).
+Beaked redfish on Flemish Cap attain a length of about 21 cm by age 6, about 30cm by age 12, and grow very slowly thereafter to a maximum of about 40 cm (Sandeman, 1969).
 This rate of growth is based on interpretation of annuli in otoliths.
-As discussed in detail by Templeman (1976), estimated ages from otoliths tend to be greater than estimated ages from scales.
-Females grow faster than males (Sandeman, 1969).
+As discussed in detail by Templeman (1976), ages estimated from otoliths tend to be greater than those estimated from scales.
+Females grow more quickly than males (Sandeman, 1969).